Walsh Street police shootings: 1985 Pavel Marinof shootings and manhunt

 Further police checks revealed that the gunman's real name was Pavel Vasilof Marinof (born 20 September 1946), a Bulgarian immigrant from South Clayton who had changed his name to Max Clark in 1975, the same year he became a naturalized Australian citizen.
 In a raid on Marinof's home, police recovered firearms, several rounds of ammunition, and several items which included petty cash stolen by Marinof in the months prior to the shootings.
 As Marinof had ties to the local Eastern European community, police begun their manhunt in the suburb of Noble Park, known for Melbourne's large Eastern European population, including migrants from Yugoslavia and Macedonia.
-As the tactics used in the manhunt for Marinof was causing concerns and attracting criticism from the Eastern European community, the manhunt team included Detective Sergeant John "Kappa" Kapetanovski, who was a fluent speaker in both Macedonian and Yugoslav languages, to establish a public trust between police and the Eastern European community.
+As the tactics used in the manhunt for Marinof was causing concerns and attracting criticism from the Eastern European community, the manhunt team included Detective Sergeant John "Kappa" Kapetanovski, who was a fluent speaker in both Macedonian and Serbo-Croatian languages, to establish a public trust between police and the Eastern European community.

-Marinof (dubbed in the media as Mad Max) went on a crime spree, committing various robberies and thefts, in one of which he stole a machine gun and several rounds of ammunition from an army base.
+Marinof (dubbed in the media as Mad Max) went on a crime spree, committing various robberies and thefts, including stealing a machine gun and several rounds of ammunition from an army base.
 In a public appeal, police offered a A$50,000 reward for information leading to Marinof's whereabouts.

 Eight months later, a tip came in that Marinof was staying at a property owned by members of an outlaw motorcycle club near Wallan.
 Acting on the tip, Detective Sergeant Kapetanovski and his partner Detective Senior Constable Rodney MacDonald conducted surveillance of the property on 25 February 1986, during which they spotted Marinof in a wig and beard driving off in a Queensland-registered Ford Falcon panel van.
 Kapetanovski and MacDonald followed the vehicle a short distance before pulling it over.
 As the vehicles came to a stop, Marinof produced a firearm and opened fire on the two officers, seriously wounding them both.
 Despite being wounded in the chest, MacDonald managed to return fire with his police-issued shotgun, shattering the van's rear window and mortally wounding Marinof, whose van then veered off the road and crashed through a wooden fence into a paddock.
 Officers surrounded the vehicle and found Marinof's body in the driver's seat.
 Both Sergeant Kapetanovski and Senior Constable MacDonald later made a full recovery.